-Madonna in 1982, looking matter-of-factly into the camera as she sucks a lollipop.
+Madonna is shown in 1982, looking matter-of-factly into the camera as she sucks a lollipop.

-Sinead O’Connor in 1990, resting her boot-clad feet on a hotel-room table but seeming to search for something as she looks upward.
+Sinead O’Connor in 1990, rests her boot-clad feet on a hotel-room table.
+But she seems to search for something as she looks upward.

 Even B.B.
-King, not a young man in 1985, but still looking somewhat impish as he hugs his guitar.
+King, who was not a young man in 1985, still looks somewhat impish as he hugs his guitar, in Feingold’s photo.

 “The beginning is what, for me, is most interesting,” says Feingold, who has worked for Rolling Stone, Musician, the Village Voice and many other publications over the course of her 40-year career.